Unleash/unleash/website/docs/reference/feature-toggle-variants.md

 ## What are variants?

-Whenever you create a feature toggle, you can assign it any number of _variants_.
+Whenever you create a feature toggle, you can assign it any number of _variants_ which can be different depending on the enviroment.
 This is commonly done in cases where you want to serve your users different versions of a feature to see which performs better.

 A variant has four components that define it:
 - a **name**: